playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 - Less duplicated CSS shipped
 - Easier to visualize styling from markup

-But also has its own downfalls:
+But it also has its own downfalls:

 - You have to figure out naming for every class; consistency can be challenging
 - Your markup ends up cluttered with complex styles represented by many classes